tweed1e/statcanopener/README.md

 it, you can build Statcan’s API queries into your packages, reporting workflows or Shiny apps.

+(Do not use API between 12:00 midnight and 8:30AM EST lol.)

 ## Installation

 <!-- You can install the released version of statcanopener from [CRAN](https://CRAN.R-project.org) with: -->